Youth Public Speaking Skills Development Towards a Democratic Society in Contemporary Europe

 Welcome to the Speak It Up!
 Project

-The main aim of the Speak It Up project is to provide a modern informal educational package, that consists of an app and a board game, for youth trainers and youth employers to develop young people’s (age 18-30 yr.) public speaking ability in politics.
+The main aim of the Speak It Up project was to provide a modern informal educational package, consisting of an app and a board game, for youth trainers and youth employers to develop young people’s (aged 18-30 years) public speaking ability in politics.

-- It creates an innovative non-formal educational package for youth trainers and youth workers to assist young people in developing and/or improving their life skills related to public speaking.
+- It created an innovative non-formal educational package for youth trainers and youth workers to assist young people in developing and/or improving their life skills related to public speaking.

-- The interactive and fun learning game app supplements the target group training to catch the youths' interest in their learning process.
+- The interactive and fun learning game app supplemented the target group training to catch the youths' interest in their learning process.

-- Supports the processes that trainers / educators and youth workers use to motivate young people to participate in democratic structures and institutions through practical activities.
+- It supported the processes that trainers, educators, and youth workers used to motivate young people to participate in democratic structures and institutions through practical activities.

 More About The Project

-According to Sloam (2014), there is a strong correlation between the engagement of those aged 15 to 24 and overall membership in the EU.
-However, a child’s educational level is more closely related to socioeconomic status, which is a key determinant of young people’s civic and political engagement.
+According to Sloam (2014), there was a strong correlation between the engagement of those aged 15 to 24 and overall membership in the EU.
+However, a child’s educational level was more closely related to socioeconomic status, which was a key determinant of young people’s civic and political engagement.

-As per Sloam’s findings in 2014, there is a strengthened, freed link between education and political engagement.
-Sant (2015) found that while even young people are skeptical of traditional electoral politics, they are able to distinguish between these old forms of political engagement and more contemporary alternative forms.
-Political participation should be viewed as a progressive process, according to Emler (2011).
-Politics receiving attention must be seen as a turning point.
+As per Sloam’s findings in 2014, there was a strengthened, freed link between education and political engagement.
+Sant (2015) found that while even young people were skeptical of traditional electoral politics, they were able to distinguish between these old forms of political engagement and more contemporary alternative forms.
+Political participation was viewed as a progressive process, according to Emler (2011).
+Politics receiving attention was seen as a turning point.

 Furthermore, during the focus group discussions, the young participants’ conceptions of political involvement included ideas of being involved in politics, being informed about politics, and having a variety of political perspectives (Xenos, Vromen, & Loader, 2014).
-Grasso and Smith (2022) discovered that there are gender variations in young men and young women’s political activities across countries.
-They discovered, however, that young women are more engaged in societies and more likely to petition, boycott, and volunteer (Grasso & Smith, 2022).
+Grasso and Smith (2022) discovered that there were gender variations in young men’s and young women’s political activities across countries.
+They discovered, however, that young women were more engaged in societies and more likely to petition, boycott, and volunteer (Grasso & Smith, 2022).

-Based on the preceding conversation, the project outlines a contemporary informal educational program for youth workers and youth trainers.
-It also includes a board game and an app to help young people (aged 18 to 30) improve their public speaking skills in the political arena.
+Based on the preceding conversation, the project outlined a contemporary informal educational program for youth workers and youth trainers.
+It also included a board game and an app to help young people (aged 18 to 30) improve their public speaking skills in the political arena.

-The educational package aims to give students communication, interpersonal, presentation and other public speaking abilities.
-The app and the board game serve as tools to support the intellectual experience.
+The educational package aimed to give students communication, interpersonal, presentation, and other public speaking abilities.
+The app and the board game served as tools to support the intellectual experience.

 Objectives Of The Project

-The objectives of the project are the following:
+The objectives of the project were the following:

 - Promoting an innovative non-formal educational package for youth trainers and youth workers to assist young people (aged 18-30) in developing and/or improving their life skills related to public speaking.

-- Motivating the processes that youth trainers/educators and youth workers benefit to encourage youngsters to attend democratic structures and institutions through their participation in real-life activities.
+- Motivating the processes that youth trainers/educators and youth workers benefited from to encourage youngsters to attend democratic structures and institutions through their participation in real-life activities.

 Target Groups

-Target audience for the Speak It Up! project:
+The target audience for the Speak It Up! project was:

-- Young people/Youth: Young people were invited to take part in project activities like training and Multiplier Events in order to obtain the best overall project outcome.
+- Young people/Youth: Young people were invited to take part in project activities like training and Multiplier Events to obtain the best overall project outcome.

-- Staff members and connected partners were directly involved in the project's development, and by this means, they improved their public speaking, training, and gamification knowledge and abilities in relation to the youth sector.
+- Staff members and connected partners: These individuals were directly involved in the project's development and, by this means, improved their public speaking, training, and gamification knowledge and abilities in relation to the youth sector.